 Q: What is a continuing care retirement community?

-A: A continuing care retirement community (CCRC) is generally a single campus that includes independent living, assisted living or residential care, and skilled nursing care under common ownership and control.
+A: A continuing care retirement community (CCRC), sometimes now called a Life Plan Community, is generally a single campus that includes independent living, assisted living or residential care, and skilled nursing care under common ownership and control.
 Residents typically move into a CCRC at either the independent or assisted living level.
 Those who choose this option assure themselves of a place to live and appropriate care in a setting of their choice as their needs increase.
 CCRC contracts vary greatly, but most give campus residents preference, at least, for placement in the more intensive levels of care as needed.
 These communities also generally include on-site services such as health clinics, beauty shops, banks, transportation for shopping, pastoral counseling, psycho-social services and plenty of organized social activities.